opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 detect any misbehaviour.
 You can enabled the option from the command line by running Gradle with `-Dspotless.paddedcell`.

 > **NOTE:** If you have imported the project into IntelliJ IDEA the project will
 > be automatically configured to add the correct license header to new source
 > files based on the source location.

 ## Running The Full Test Suite

 **Note: OpenSearch hasn't made any changes to the test suite yet beyond fixing tests that broke after removing non-Apache licensed code and non-Apache licensed code checks.
 Also, while we're in pre-alpha, some tests may be failing until we finish the forking process.
 We should have an issue for all failing tests, but if you find one first, feel free to open one (and fix it :) ).**

 Before submitting your changes, run the test suite to make sure that nothing is broken, with:

 ```sh
 ./gradlew check
 ```

-If we're still running down issues, you may want to start with just
+If we're still running down issues, you may want to start with just.

 ```sh
 ./gradlew precommit
 ```

 #### `qa`

 Honestly this is kind of in flux and we're not 100% sure where we'll end up.
 We welcome your throughts and help.

 Right now the directory contains
 * Tests that require multiple modules or plugins to work